Autonomous Region of Bougainville: German administration

 The German Empire, which had already begun operations in New Guinea, annexed present-day Bougainville in 1886, after agreeing with the United Kingdom to divide the Solomon Islands archipelago between them.
 A German protectorate over the northern islands was established later that year, but the British Solomon Islands Protectorate was not established until 1893.
 The initial boundary between the two territories was much more southerly, with Choiseul Island, Santa Isabel Island, Ontong Java, the Shortland Islands, and part of the Florida Islands included in the German section.
-The current boundary between PNG and Solomon Islands is derived from the Tripartite Convention of 1899, which saw those islands ceded to the United Kingdom.
+The current boundary between Papua New Guinea and Solomon Islands is derived from the Tripartite Convention of 1899, which saw those islands ceded to the United Kingdom.

 The German Solomon Islands were administered through German New Guinea, although it took almost two decades for an administrative presence to be established.
 The German administrative station at Kieta, established in 1905, was preceded by a Marist mission, which succeeded in converting a majority of the islanders to Catholicism.
 The first fully commercial plantation was established in 1908, but German annexation had little economic impact.